beckerg/clp/README.md

 ```
 $ ./ex2 -j0
-ex2: unable to convert '-j 0': Numerical argument out of domain
+ex2: unable to convert '-j 0': argument not within the interval [1, 10]

 $ ./ex2 -j1
 jobs is 1